kdwykleingeld/ngac/README.md

 # ngac - Next Generation Access Control
-This is the Readme for NGAC - Next Generation Access Control prototype based on neo4j
+This is the Readme file for a NGAC (Next Generation Access Control) limites scale prototype based on neo4j